IBM-Cloud/terraform-provider-ibm/website/docs/index.html.markdown

 * `zone` - (optional) The IBM Cloud zone for a region.
 You can also source it from the `IC_ZONE` (higher precedence) or `IBMCLOUD_ZONE` environment variable.
 This value is required for power resources if the region supports multi-zone.
 For region `eu-de` it supports two zones `eu-de-1` and `eu-de-2`.
 Set the region and zone for the Power Virtual Server.

-* `visibility` -(Optional) IBM Cloud Visibility.
-It can also be sourced from the `IC_VISIBILITY` (higher precedence) or `IBMCLOUD_VISIBILITY` environment variable.
+* `visibility` - (Optional) The visibility to IBM Cloud endpoint - `public`, `private`, `public-and-private`.
 Default value: `public`.
-Allowble values are `public`, `private`, `public-and-private`.
+Allowable values are `public`, `private`, `public-and-private`.
-  * If visibility is set to `public` it will first access regional public endpoints.
-If not, it will fallback to global public endpoint.
+    * If visibility is set to `public`, use the regional public endpoint or global public endpoint.
+The regional public endpoints has higher precedence.
-  * If visibility is set to `private` it will first access regional private endpoints.
-If not, it will fallback to global private endpoint.
-To work with private endpoints one must have VRF enabled in his account.
+    * If visibility is set to `private`, use the regional private endpoint or global private endpoint.
+The regional private endpoint is given higher precedence.
+In order to use the private endpoint from an IBM Cloud resource (such as, a classic VM instance), one must have VRF-enabled account.
+If the Cloud service does not support private endpoint, the terraform resource or datasource will log an error.
-  * If visibility is set to `public-and-private` it will first access regional private endpoints.
-If not, it ll fallback to global private endpoint.
-If service doesn't support regional or global private endpoints it will return public endpoint.
+    * If visibility is set to `public-and-private`, use regional private endpoints or global private endpoint.
+If service doesn't support regional or global private endpoints it will use the regional or global public endpoint.
+    * This can also be sourced from the `IC_VISIBILITY` (higher precedence) or `IBMCLOUD_VISIBILITY` environment variable.

 ***Note***